JMikelich/Android-OpenGL-Engine/README.md

 One of the largest difficulties with OpenGL is displaying clear and readable font loaded from any truetype font file.
 As stated, the open source GLText written by Jocelyn Demoy (https://github.com/jodem/glText-Android) creates a seamless and crisp way to display text within an OpenGL activity.
-The GLText class has been incorporated into this engine, special thanks to Jodem and Fractious Games for created such a robust class.
+The GLText class has been incorporated into this engine, special thanks to Jodem and Fractious Games for creating such a robust class.

 Another large issue is incorporated OpenGL and the native Android classes.
 On iOS this is very easy by creating a transparent top layer XIB to house all native API's, but Android doesn't allow that.
 This engine saves the OpenGL context